rgknp/AIDayLabs/lab02.2-building_bots/0_README.md

 - [2_Azure_Search](./2_Azure_Search.md): We'll configure our bot for Azure Search and connect it to the Azure Search service from the previous lab
 - [3_LUIS](./3_LUIS): Next, we'll incorporate our LUIS model into our bot, so that we can call LUIS when Regex does not recognize a user's intent.
 - [4_Publish_and_Register](./4_Publish_and_Register.md): We'll finish by publishing and registering our bot.
-- [5_Challenge_and_Closing](./5_Challenge_and_Closing.md): If you get through all the labs, try this challenge.
-You will also find a summary of what you've done and where to learn more.
+- [5_Closing](./5_Closing.md): Here you'll find a summary of what you've done and where to learn more.